al-siv/color-rs/docs/THEORY.md

 This document provides comprehensive mathematical foundations, theoretical considerations, pure algorithms, and logical mathematical concepts underlying the color-rs library.

+> Integration Note (Unreleased): Former standalone `MATH_FORMULAS.md` merged into this file to centralize mathematics and eliminate duplication (original formulas were versioned at v0.19.0).

 ## Table of Contents

 1. [Color Space Mathematics](#color-space-mathematics)